Home

 OS Grid ref:- SX1451

-Polruan's narrow streets cling to the hillside and lead down to the ancient waterfront and quay.
 The unspoilt village has a number of pubs, including the Lugger Inn which stands on the quayside and the Russell Arms, both serve excelllent food.
 Polruan also has a cafe, a small shop with a Post Office and one or two other shops selling craft goods.
-A granite cross is located at the head of the village, which marks the site at which the village well once stood.

 The well preserved block house, which stands on the banks of the River Fowey, was built in the fifteenth century to prevent access to the river and harbour after the invasion of Fowey by the French.
 Another blockhouse is situated on the Fowey side of the river.
 A chain was hoisted between them at times of danger to prevent the threat of further invasion.

 St Saviours Chapel, which dates from the eighth century, occupies a Polruan Hill which overlooks the village.
-The chapel was enlarged by Sir Richard Edgcumbe in 1488.
 Legend relates that St. Ruan, a missionary Bishop from Ireland, was the first to occupy the summit of the hill.

 A walk from Polruan to Lanteglos Church